United Empire: Callum Newman's leadership (2025–present)

+2025

-On April 5, 2025, at Sakura Genesis, O-Khan defeated El Phantasmo to win the NJPW World Television Championship.
+On April 5, at Sakura Genesis, O-Khan defeated El Phantasmo to win the NJPW World Television Championship.
 At the event, Cobb and Newman defeated Tetsuya Naito and Hiromu Takahashi to win the IWGP Tag Team Championship.
 They vacated the titles on April 9, due to Cobb leaving NJPW.
 In a press conference that same day, Newman challenged Hirooki Goto to a title match for the IWGP World Heavyweight Championship at Wrestling Dontaku.
-Newman also announced in the same press conference that he would take over the leadership of United Empire as TJP had become a freelancer with NJPW after his contract expired, though TJP is still recognized as a member of United Empire.
+Newman also announced in the same press conference that he would take over the leadership of United Empire as TJP had become a freelancer with NJPW after his contract expired, though TJP remained a member of United Empire.
 On April 26, at Wrestling Redzone in Hiroshima, Newman and O-Khan defeated Bishamon (Goto and Yoshi-Hashi) to win the vacant IWGP Tag Team Championship.
 At Wrestling Dontaku, Newman lost the title match to Goto.
 At Resurgence, TJP and Templario defeated World Class Wrecking Crew (Jorel Nelson and Royce Isaacs) to win the Strong Openweight Tag Team Championship.
 At Dominion 6.15 in Osaka-jo Hall on June 15, Newman and O-Khan lost the IWGP Tag Team Championship to Taichi and Tomohiro Ishii.
 Newman and O-Khan both participated in the 2025 G1 Climax, with both men failing to advance out of their blocks (A and B respectively) and finishing with records of 4–5 respectively.
 On September 13 at MLW Fightland, Templario defeated Ikuro Kwon to win the MLW World Middleweight Championship, marking his first major title outside of Mexico.
 From October 23 till November 2, Templario and Jakob Austin Young participated in the 2025 Super Junior Tag League, finishing with a record of 2–3 in Block A and failing to qualify for the finals.
-At Hiroshi Tanahashi Final Homecoming on November 2, Newman, O-Khan, Jakob, and Templario defeated Shingo Takagi, Clark Connors, Oskar, and Yuto-Ice in an eight-man tag team match.